 Dimitri Coelho Mollo

-My main areas of research are Philosophy of Cognitive Science and Artificial Intelligence, and Philosophy of Science.
+My areas of research are Philosophy of Artificial Intelligence and Cognitive Science, and Philosophy of Science.
 I am also interested in the ethics of current and future use of AI systems, Philosophy of Biology, Philosophy of Mind, and Philosophy of Climate Science.

 My main focus is on foundational and epistemological issues in Artificial Intelligence and the cognitive sciences, regarding, among others, the concepts of representation, computation, and intelligence.